Top Oz Tours offers a great range of Port Douglas tours and experiences. You can browse the options here.

 For a quintessentially North Queensland retail experience, don’t miss the Port Douglas Market.
 Held every Sunday, around 150 local vendors of food, fashion and bric-a-brac converge on the town to ply their wares against the stunning backdrop of the Coral Sea.
 The vibe is friendly and relaxed, and you’ll find plenty of locals up for a chat.

-For more inspiration, visit www.visitportdouglasdaintree.com.
+For more travel inspiration, visit www.visitportdouglasdaintree.com.